2021 Retail Reputation Report Reveals Uptick in Reviews and Google My Business Views

 - Consumer sentiment about retailers has been dropping throughout 2021.
 Product availability showed the biggest drop in sentiment, which reflects a growing concern about the supply chain crisis.
 Product affordability was also a major factor hurting consumer sentiment; inflation and higher prices stemming from limited inventory took their toll.

-- A retailer’s people is the only major category that showed an increase in sentiment in 2021 compared to before the pandemic.
-The personal human connection is crucial to bringing shoppers back to stores and improving sentiment.
+- While retailers are faced with staff shortages, customer experience is the only major category that showed an increase in sentiment in 2021 compared to before the pandemic.
+In particular, more reviews include employee names proving that the personal human connection is crucial to bringing shoppers back to stores and improving sentiment.

-“While it’s great to see that consumers are interested in visiting brick and mortar stores again, it’s no surprise that overall sentiment has been dropping.
-Global supply chain challenges are impacting stores of all types, and UK retail leaders must communicate clearly about this issue with customers,” says Anthony Gaskell, Managing Director of Reputation EMEA.
-“Brands that continue to invest in both their digital and physical presence, as well as foster open, honest communication will gain consumer trust and continue to win as we continue to return to normalcy.”
+“We were not surprised to find that consumer behaviors have changed drastically since the onset of the pandemic.
+While responding to these new habits can be a challenge, we think this is a great opportunity for retail brands to innovate and find new ways to get found and get chosen,” says Rebecca Biestman, Reputation Chief Marketing Officer.
+“Not only will retailers need to reinvent themselves with consumers, but they must also rethink their employee experience.
+Investing in more agile tools to collect feedback and act on it will separate the brands who succeed, versus the ones who perish.”

 The Importance of Google